Skip to content

 sudo useradd -r -s /bin/false safecall

-sudo safecall service --user safecall
+sudo safecall integrations systemd --user safecall

 Nginx with Custom IP